lundquistlab/biostats-2016/Exercises/ANOVA-3/README.md

 Use the data from drug.txt to answer the following questions:

-	A. 	What sort of test would you need to run to analyze this data?
+	A. 	What sort of test would you need to run to analyze these data?

-	B. 	Is there a difference in Vitamin A concentration among the supplements
+	B. 	Is there a difference in Vitamin A concentration among the supplements?

 	C. Is there a difference between suppliers of each drug?

 	D. 	Which drug(s) have significant discrepancies in concentration between suppliers?

+Problem 3:

+Six greenhouse benches were set up as blocks.
+Within each block, one of each of four varieties of house plants was planted.
+The plant heights (cm) are provided in plants.txt.

+Answer the following questions:

+	A. 	Are the maximum heights among the four varieties different?

+	B. 	Run the nonparametric equivalent (Hint: Fried chicken) to the test run in part A. Are the results similar?

 **Points: 10**